Hamza-Abdullah/bbc_challenge/README.md

 # BBC News Trainee, Web JS Coding Challenge: by Hamza Abdullah

 Repository for the coding challenge.
+Created over the span of three days.

 ## UI Design (Layout and Styling)